AFAgarap/kwta-ensemble/README.md

 used the following arbitrarily chosen 10 random seeds for reproducibility: 42, 1234, 73, 1024, 86400, 31415, 2718, 30, 22, and 17.

+We evaluate the performance of our proposed approach in its different configurations as per the competition delay parameter _d_ and compare it with our baseline models, Mixture-of-Experts (MoE) and Cooperative Ensemble (CE).
+The empirical evidence shows our proposed approach outperforms our baseline models on the benchmark datasets we used.
+However, we are not able to observe a trend in performance with respect to the varying values of d, which warrants further investigation.

 ![](assets/full-results.png)
 Figure 1.
 Classification results on the benchmark datasets (bold values represent the best results) in terms of average, best, and standard deviation